-Deya Miranda Giner, Principal Teacher
+Deya Miranda Giner

-Deya Miranda is a professional flamenco dancer, and the principal dance instructor at the Newcastle Flamenco Dance.
+Deya Miranda is a professional flamenco dancer and the principal dance instructor at the Newcastle Flamenco Dance.

-The passion to return to the source and the heart of flamenco dance persisted and in 1994 Deya decided to travel once more to Spain to live and study flamenco in Málaga with the help of her Spanish relatives.
-She studied with some renowned master dancers, including; La Lupi, El Carrete and La Rosa de Málaga.
+The urge to return to the source and the heart of flamenco dance persisted and grew, and in 1994 Deya decided to travel once more to Spain to live and study flamenco in Málaga with the help of her Spanish relatives.
+Little did she know that her career choice would keep her overseas for almost two decades.

 In 2002, Deya moved to Seville to further her studies at the prestigious flamenco dance school of Cristina Herren.
-Here she studied master classes with Milagros Menjíbar ( style called Bata De Cola - which is a name for the traditional Spanish ruffle dress with a train), Isabel Bayón, Javier Barón and Manolo Soler.
+Here she studied master classes with Milagros Menjíbar (a style called 'Bata De Cola', which is a name for the traditional Spanish ruffle dress with a train), Isabel Bayón, Javier Barón and Manolo Soler.
 Also, she danced intensively under the tutelage of Juana Amaya, at her school in Seville.

-From 2005 until 2008, she worked with her old teacher, Paqui Ferrer, in her flamenco group in Menorca (Spain) where Deya had the opportunity to dance in the 'La Traviatta' opera production with the Barcelona Symphony Orchestra.
+From 2005 until 2008, she works with her old teacher, Paqui Ferrer, in her flamenco group in Menorca (Spain) where Deya has the opportunity to dance in the 'La Traviata opera production with the Barcelona Symphony Orchestra.

 Their combined talents and passion lead them to a string of performances all over the world:

 Deya and Paco travelled to Australia in 2010, to perform at the Yarra Valley Vineyards and in Deya's hometown - Newcastle.
-The same year they travelled to Shanghai (China), performing at diverse congress halls, in luxury five star hotels and at a Chinese New Year’s celebration.
+The same year they travelled to Shanghai (China), performing at diverse congress halls, in luxury five-star hotels and at a Chinese New Year’s celebration.

-Later, in 2012, they formed the group called 'La Gypsy Caravana ' (The Gypsy Caravan) and arrived to Australia to perform.
-This group was a unique fusion group of pure flamenco dance and song, and a collaboration with the lead singer and guitarist from a famous Andalusian folk fusion flamenco band 'Los Delinquentes' ('The Delinquents').
+In 2012, they formed the group called 'La Gypsy Caravana ' ('The Gypsy Caravan') and arrived in Australia to perform.
+This group was a unique fusion of pure flamenco dance and song and folk music, thanks to a collaboration with the lead singer and guitarist from a famous Andalusian folk fusion flamenco band 'Los Delinquentes' ('The Delinquents').